-Details of the light control system, which must be fitted to every car, may be found in the Appendix to these regulations.
+Details of the light control system, which must be fitted to every car, may be found in the Appendix to the Technical Regulations.

 8.10 Medical warning system:

 In order to give rescue crews an immediate indication of accident severity each car must be fitted with a warning light which is connected to the FIA data logger.